 Managed Networks

-If you plan to connect to a computer located on a corporate, academic, or other network beyond your personal control, you might encounter challenges with Screens, Screens Connect, and Screens Assist.
-These networks, often considered "semi-public," are typically configured with heightened security measures compared to home networks and may not provide consumer-friendly services like UPnP (Universal Plug-and-Play) and NAT-PMP (Network Address Translation-Port Mapping Protocol).
+If you're connecting to a computer on a corporate, academic, or other network outside your personal control, you may encounter challenges using Screens, Screens Connect, and Screens Assist.
+These networks, often classified as "semi-public," typically enforce stricter security measures than home networks and may not support consumer-friendly services like UPnP (Universal Plug-and-Play) and NAT-PMP (Network Address Translation-Port Mapping Protocol).

-To facilitate automatic port forwarding from the router's public network port to the private network port on the target computer, Screens Connect and Screens Assist rely on UPnP or NAT-PMP.
-Without these protocols, manual configuration of port forwarding on the router is necessary.
-If administrative access to the router is unavailable, and port forwarding isn't configured, Screens won't be able to establish communication with the target computer.
-In such cases, seeking assistance from the network administrator becomes essential.
+To enable automatic port forwarding from the router’s public network port to the private network port of the target computer, Screens Connect and Screens Assist rely on UPnP or NAT-PMP.
+If these protocols are unavailable, manual port forwarding configuration on the router is required.
+If you don’t have administrative access to the router and port forwarding isn’t configured, Screens won’t be able to establish a connection with the target computer.
+In such cases, contacting the network administrator may be necessary.

 Still need help?